|Length||3.25 miles (round trip)|

-Special Features: Benches and tables along the trail give you a chance to rest and enjoy great views of Mount Shasta, Black Butte and the Strawberry Valley.
+The Spring Hill trail offers a splendid 650′ climb conveniently located in Mt Shasta City.
+Benches and tables along the trail give you a chance to rest and enjoy great views of Mount Shasta, Black Butte and the Strawberry Valley.

-Description and Comments: From the parking area, there is a kiosk about 50 yards down the trail, where the trail turns moderately uphill.
+From the parking area, there is a kiosk about 50 yards down the trail, where the trail turns moderately uphill.
 In about a third of a mile the single track trail hits an old road bed and follows the road to the summit of Spring Hill.

 Geology: Spring Hill is considered a “parasitic” or “satellite” cone by geologists.
 Shaped by the accumulation of volcanic material not part of the central vent of Mount Shasta, the cone is formed by eruptions from unstable fractures on the flank of the volcano.
 Eventually the fractures reach the magma chamber and generate eruptions called flank eruptions which in turn produce a parasitic cone.